woodstone121/DeepCore/_posts/2017-06-01-Metis_Project.md

 ---
 layout: post
-title: Intruducing the DigitalGlobe/Metis Data Challenge
+title: Introducing the DigitalGlobe/Metis Data Challenge
 author: Alan J. Schoen
 desc: DigitalGlobe is teaming up with Metis to create a geospatial data science challenge.
 keywords: data science, geospatial, machine learning, coding bootcamps, education
 published: True
 ---

 Last year, I completed the Metis Data Science Bootcamp.
-I had finished hiking the entire Appalachian Trail at the end of 2015, and then spent 6 greuling months looking for a job.
+I had finished hiking the entire Appalachian Trail at the end of 2015, and then spent 6 grueling months looking for a job.
 Once I had accumulated a few hundred rejection letters, and it seemed like I wasn't any closer to a job, I realized that my skills were outdated and I had to do something about it.
 I looked into my options: coding bootcamps, graduate school, online graduate programs, and decided that a coding bootcamp was the fastest and most economical way to polish my skills.

 I had already worked in data science and computational modeling, but I had used Matlab as my main programming language for my entire professional career.
 At Metis, I learned about Python tools for data science, and I learned about how to present my work better.
 About two weeks after graduating, I was fortunate to find my current job at DigitalGlobe.
 Now, about 6 months later, I'm working with Metis to introduce more students to geospatial data and satellite imagery.

 Metis students finish the program by completing a 3-week passion project.
-The entire curriculum up until that point prepares students to take it on by developing skills like data acquisition, data wranging, statistics, and model-building.
+The entire curriculum up until that point prepares students to take it on by developing skills like data acquisition, data wrangling, statistics, and model-building.
 We partnered with Metis to provide data and tools for students who want to work with satellite images for their passion project.

 # Project Description
 We're exploring how to segment land types pixel-by-pixel in this project.
 This will let us use machine learning for tasks like land-cover classification and land-use classification.
 When we're getting value out of satellite images, this is one of the main ways to do it.